Once the room is prepared, you can begin to mix the texture material. Follow manufacturer's guidelines for getting the material the right consistency.

 Step 1 - Mixing the Texture Material

-Use a sprayer, Wagner Power Tex, to apply the material.
+Want to know how to use a texture sprayer like the Wagner Power Tex, to apply the spray on texture?
 Test spraying the material on some cardboard or wood to get the correct flow rate and speed of moving the sprayer across the surface.
 Once you are ready to begin, another suggestion is to start in a corner or in a closet get more familiar with the operation.

 Step 3 - Intensity of Spraying Depends on the Surface